Las Vegas, NV

 Garrison Keillor with Heather Masse at the Dakota.
 Night 1 of 2.
 Tickets $30+

-The newest Lake Wobegon novel, The Lake Wobegon Virus, publishes September 8, 2020 via Arcade Publishing.
+The newest Lake Wobegon novel, The Lake Wobegon Virus, published on September 8, 2020 via Arcade Publishing.

 From the Publisher: